smitj23/CS425-2018/assignments/PA02/README.md

 - Add a user-controlled character and make sure that it cannot penetrate through objects and moving agents.

 ### Notes:
+- With bonus, the total points of this assignment is 120.

 ## How to Submit:
 1. For the OGRE part, submit all source code (*h, *cpp and CMakeLists.txt);  do not include the "build" folder  or the "sdk" folder